 Health professionals and community partners play an essential role in cancer support through diagnosis, treatment and survivorship.
-Wellspring Calgary aims to provide community-based emotional, social, and practical supports for people impacted by cancer.
+Wellspring Alberta aims to provide complementary community-based emotional, social, and practical supports for people impacted by cancer.
 Together we can enhance the standard of care for people impacted by cancer and ensure that no one has to face cancer alone.

 - Wellspring Calgary is introduced to new cancer patients at the Tom Baker Cancer Centre new patient orientation.

 - Through our Money Matters program, training is provided several times a year to social workers and health care professionals on provincial and federal income replacement programs.
 The Money Matters program has built a collaborative partnership with the AHS Allied Health Professional Practice Team Calgary Zone for the purposes of sharing information and training for social workers across the province.